HumzaProfessional/Raspberry-pico-projects/README.md

 ## What is a Raspberry pi pico?
 The files in this repository are for simple projects for the Raspberry Pi Pico.
 A cheaper and smaller version of the Raspberry PI.
 It is a good alternative for the tradional Raspberry Pi to learn python, hardware/software interaction, and simple electronics.
-The PICO version is still very versatile and can be used to make many sorrs of prjects!
+The PICO version is still very versatile and can be used to make many sorts of projects!

 ## Getting Started